 Good dental health is always a good investment!
 In the past, people only thought of going to the dentist when they were in pain, when now it is common to go to the dentist and dental hygienist to prevent gum disease, have teeth repaired before they need root canals, as well as making your teeth whiter, more attractive, stronger and to prevent tooth pain or a broken tooth.

 Perhaps you have recently moved to Sedona or Cottonwood Arizona, and you are looking to find a dentist near you.
 Or your dental needs have changed and you are dissatisfied with the dental services you are receiving.
 Like most people you want to find a highly rated painless dentist near you, who will care for you and your family and has your best interests in mind.
 Read below to discover how we have helped hundreds of Coconino and Yavapai County folks just like you cut through all the dental marketing hype to find a dental home where you feel a warm welcome, friendly faces and expert care!

-Below, Dr. Daniels will share with you some tips you should consider before choosing any dentist.
+Below, Dr. Marsh will share with you some tips you should consider before choosing any dentist.
 But first, let’s review what most dentists do, so you know why dentistry is so popular and effective for basic family care for cosmetics, endodontics (root canals), dentures, crowns, dental implant crowns, bridges and so much more!

 Tip #1 – Check the dentist’s license and credentials.
 It may sound simplistic but check with the Arizona State Dental Board for license status and if any disciplinary action has been taken against that dentist.
 Credentials are huge in dentistry!